 Posing in your profile photo with a child could be interpreted as a subtle hint that a person wants children of their own.
 Some 47% of men and around 53% of women include children in their dating profiles, although this number does decrease with age (Dating Scout).

-Overall then, in your profile picture it is important to consider how you should look, what you are doing and who should be with you.
-Furthermore, be honest and use up to date pictures.
+Overall then, in your profile picture, it is important to consider how you should look, what you are doing, and who should be with you.
+Furthermore, be honest and use up-to-date pictures.
 People will be disappointed if they turn up for a date expecting to meet your younger brother or sister.
-Finally, don’t try to be something you are not, so no pictures of you playing a guitar while interacting with a child on the flight deck of a 747.
+Finally, don’t try to be something you are not, so no pictures of you playing the guitar while interacting with a child on the flight deck of a 747.